airbytehq/airbyte/docs/integrations/sources/webflow.md

 Webflow is used for publishing Airbyte's blogs, and this connector returns data that is made available by [Webflow APIs](https://developers.webflow.com/).

 Webflow uses [Collections](https://developers.webflow.com/#collections) to store different kinds of information.
 A collection can be "Blog Posts", or "Blog Authors", etc. Collection names are not pre-defined, the number of collections is not known in advance, and the schema for each collection may be different.

-Therefore this connector dynamically figures our which collections are available and downloads the schema for each collection from Webflow, and each collection is returns as an [Airbyte Stream](https://docs.airbyte.com/connector-development/cdk-python/full-refresh-stream/).
+This connector dynamically figures our which collections are available, creates the schema for each collection based on data extracted from Webflow, and creates an [Airbyte Stream](https://docs.airbyte.com/connector-development/cdk-python/full-refresh-stream/) for each collection.

 # Webflow credentials
 You should be able to create a Webflow  `API key` (aka `API token`) as described in [Intro to the Webflow API](https://university.webflow.com/lesson/intro-to-the-webflow-api).